 Highlights of a fascinating 2-day private wine tour to Nemea and Olympia

 - The Corinth canal and the archaeological site of Mycenae

 Description of the 2 days wine tour to Nemea and Olympia

 The first day of this 2-days private tour begins from Athens; your driver will pick you up from your hotel or any other place and will drive you via the coastal road to Corinth Canal, one of the most impressive sites you can see in Greece.
-You can take some really nice pictures during the short stop, since the area offers picturesque views to the merge of the two seas, the Ionian and the Aegean Sea.
+You can take some really nice pictures during the shortstop since the area offers picturesque views of the merge of the two seas, the Ionian and the Aegean Sea.

 The private wine tour will then bring you to Nemea, one of the major stops of this tour.